 Change the Manager Access Interface from Management to Data

-See the following steps to enable manager access on a data interface, and also configure other required settings.
+See the following steps to enable manager access on a data interface and also configure other required settings.

 Procedure